MovingBlocks/TerasologyLauncher/README.md

 To check whether GitHub is available, please refer to https://www.githubstatus.com/.

 To check whether the Terasology artifact is available, please go to our [Terasology release page](https://github.com/MovingBlocks/Terasology/releases) and look for the version you were trying to download.
-You should find it at https://github.com/MovingBlocks/Terasology/releases/tag/v<version>.
+You should find it at `https://github.com/MovingBlocks/Terasology/releases/tag/v<version>`, e.g. `https://github.com/MovingBlocks/Terasology/releases/tag/v5.3.0`.
 At the bottom of the release information below the changelogs, there should be an "Asset" section.
 If this section includes a `TerasologyOmega.zip` file, the Terasology artifact is available.
 If not, please open up a [GitHub Issue](https://github.com/MovingBlocks/TerasologyLauncher/issues/new) or inform us about this on [Discord](https://discord.gg/terasology).